A new year means a new set of exciting design trends, and 2019 is shaping up to be a fascinating 12 months.

 Real world objects and people will be cleverly combined with typography in 2019 to create fascinating designs.
 For example, you could see elements of a font transform into various objects or surround them, but still convey their message effectively.
 Animating typography while also combining it with real world objects is an even more modern way to approach this design style.

 Chaos doesn’t always have to have negative connotations.
 When done right, chaos can result in a mesmerising design.
 While it contrasts with minimalism, both styles will stand out in 2019.
 For obvious reasons, chaotic designs can be very eye-catching.
-A chaotic design leaves huge room for experimentation, as you can include lots of new and exciting elements in your work.
+Lot of chaotic elements of design leaves huge room for experimentation, as you can include lots of new and exciting elements in your work

 Strong, Bold Fonts